TCP Port Test

 less than a minute

 The TCP Port Test tool initiates a TCP session with a target IP address and port to confirm fully layer 4 connectivity.
-This would be similar to using netcat
+This would be similar to using netcat or telnet to test connectivity to a TCP port.

 Usage